haiwera-silk-cd/magento-devdocs/guides/v2.1/comp-mgr/upgrader/upgrade-start.md

 </div>

 ## Optional custom maintenance page
-During the time you're upgrading, your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} is partially available.
+During the time you're upgrading, your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} is partially available.
 Users can see a list of files and so on but cannot shop or check out.

 To avoid the appearance of a disabled site and to set up a custom maintenance page that displays during the upgrade, see [维护模式下的升级选项]({{ page.baseurl }}/comp-mgr/trouble/cman/maint-mode.html).